 Chinese Cleaver

-The Chinese Cleaver is a traditional version of an all-purpose chef's knife.
-Its heavy blade can be used for everything from fabricating poultry and breaking down hearty root vegetables to mincing herbs.
-The Chinese cleaver can be used for dicing, slicing, and chopping, but is not recommended for cutting through hard bones.
+The Chinese cleaver functions as an all-purpose chef's knife in a different shape.
+Its heavy blade handles everything from breaking down poultry to chopping hearty root vegetables and mincing herbs, but it's not built for cutting through hard bones.
 View our selection of Cleavers.

 Meat Cleaver

-The Meat Cleaver has a thick and heavy blade that can fabricate large sections of meat and poultry and break through bones.
-The Meat Cleaver can also chop through large root vegetables and mince herbs for garnishes.
+The meat cleaver has a thick, heavy blade built to fabricate large sections of meat and poultry, including bone.
+It also chops through large root vegetables and can mince herbs for garnishes.

 Fugubiki

-The Fugubiki is a lighter and thinner version of the Yanagi, that is meant for slicing paper-thin transparent slices of the Fugu blowfish.
-"Fugu" or blowfish is traditionally served on a painted plate and cut extremely thin so the design on the plate can be seen through the sliced fish.
+The fugubiki is a lighter, thinner version of the yanagi, made for slicing paper-thin, near-transparent slices of fugu (blowfish).
+Fugu is traditionally served on a patterned plate cut thin enough that the pattern shows through the fish.

 Bread Knife

-Bread knives are serrated to cut through bread, bagels, rolls, and cakes without crushing their exterior surface.
+Bread knives are serrated to cut through crusty bread, bagels, rolls, and cakes without crushing the exterior.

-Choosing the right knife isn't just about the shape or size—it’s about finding the tool that matches your cooking style and needs.
-At Yoshihiro Cutlery, we’re proud to offer a wide selection of handcrafted Japanese knives to suit every level of expertise.
-If you have any questions or need help finding the perfect knife, feel free to reach out to our team.
-We're here to help you find a knife that lasts a lifetime.
+Choosing the right knife isn't just about shape or size — it's about matching the tool to your cooking style.
+At Yoshihiro Cutlery, we carry a wide selection of handcrafted Japanese knives for every level of experience.
+If you have questions or want help narrowing down your options, reach out to our team — we're glad to help you find the right fit.